Johnson & Johnson receives federal subpoenas related to baby powder litigation

 The disclosure in Johnson & Johnson’s annual report on Wednesday is the first time that the company disclosed it had received subpoenas from federal agencies regarding its talc powder products.

-The Justice Department and the SEC did not immediately respond to requests for comment.
+The Justice Department declined to comment and the SEC did not immediately respond to requests for comment.

 A Reuters report on Dec.
 14 revealed that Johnson & Johnson knew for decades that small amounts of asbestos, a known carcinogen, had been occasionally found in its talc and powder products, according to tests from the 1970s to the early 2000s - information it did not disclose to regulators or the public. here